seelamprem/ProgrammingAssignment2/cachematrix.md

 # ProgrammingAssignment2
 # R Programming week3 peer-graded assignment

+# Caching the Inverse of a Matrix:
+# Matrix inversion is usually a costly computation and there may be some
+# benefit to caching the inverse of a matrix rather than compute it repeatedly.
+# Below are a pair of functions that are used to create a special object that
+# stores a matrix and caches its inverse.

 makeCacheMatrix <- function(x = matrix()) {
   inv <- NULL
   set <- function(y) {